-If you’re over 60 years of age and you have sufficient finances to support yourself, Thailand is a paradise on earth in which to retire.
+If you’re over 60 years of age and you have sufficient finances to support yourself, Thailand is a paradise on earth in which to move to and retire.
 However, right off the bat, you’re faced with the first world problem of having to choose one of its beautiful regions to call your new home.
 To lend you a helping hand, we’ve decided to write up a brief review of each, so you’ll have an easier time making the choice.

 Retiring in Pattaya